hadesbox/raml-api-designer-store/README.md

 This application provides a simple storage API plus a persistence plugin which enables you to run the [RAML API Designer](https://github.com/mulesoft/api-designer) locally (rather than use the APIHub cloud service) and still be able to manage and collaborate on your design.

+Its basically a combo of the current raml-store and the api designer files from the dist folder served on one instance of express.

+No need to configure any files or run any grunt tasks.

+The beta mock service does not work yet.

 ## Requirements
 The service is built with node.js, using express and mongodb.